deckhouse/virtualization/images/dvcr-artifact/FUZZING.md

   survives between iterations. `keepAlive` keeps the server up through a failed upload (`processUpload` in `pkg/uploader/uploader.go`); without it, the first non-permanent upload error shut the listener down and every later iteration silently talked to a closed port.
-- **Nothing runs these targets in CI.** See the seed corpus convention above: the module is outside both the test and the lint jobs, and no fuzz image is published either.
-The seeds are checked only by whoever runs them locally, through the container loop above.
+- **CI replays the corpus, it does not fuzz.** The `-fuzz` image build runs `task fuzz:replay` over every target, which is a regression check on known inputs.
+Mutation runs are the external platform's job, on its own schedule; nothing in this repository starts one.
+The module also stays outside the test and lint jobs, so the replay in the image build is the only automated thing that compiles these packages.